 Traveling to the Maldives during Corona Pandemic : What you need to know before you go

 Upon arrival in Maldives, travelers, regardless of nationality, will be granted a 30 day visa.
 Passengers traveling as tourists must have a hotel reservation confirmation for the entire stay in a registered tourist facility.
 The Maldives reopened as a travel destination since July 15 2020, allowing travelers from all over the world to travel to the Maldives without a quarantine period.
-The primary exception to this is the crowded capital city of Malé, which is off-limits to visitors as it has been the source of the majority of the country’s coronavirus cases until now.

 Tourists are allowed to travel between inter-tourist facilities and all split stays must be according to the split stay procedure set forth by the Ministry of Tourism.